ovh/cds/docs/content/contribute/error_management.md

 +++

 This page explains how to deal with errors in CDS code.
-Error returned from CDS contains a message, an HTTP status code and an error unique id that can be used to retrieve the error stack trace with the ctl.
+Error returned from CDS contains a message, an HTTP status code, a stack trace and a unique id.

+Errors can be forwarded to a Graylog instance then retrieved directly from the ctl (see api.graylog and log.graylog sections in cds configuration file to setup).
 ```bash
 cdsctl admin errors get <error_uuid>
 ```